Transferring room or residence

 When you applied for accommodation, any health needs should have been stated in your application and we would have used this information in ensuring the room you were allocated was as suitable as possible.
 However, if after moving in you feel the room does not meet these needs, your first step would be to talk to your Residential life team who will refer your case to the Accommodation Office if adjustments are needed.
 For example, if additional equipment is needed to adapt your room, we can work with our Disability Services team to make sure you have what is needed to live comfortably in your new home.

 If you didn't declare your health need in your application, you should still contact your Residential life team to discuss your concerns.
-Please note that we will require medical evidence from your doctor that states what changes to your accommodation would be needed to support your health need, and may refer you to our Disability Services team to for an assessment of any adjustments that can be put in place in your current room.
+Note that we will require medical evidence from your doctor that states what changes to your accommodation would be needed to support your health need, and may refer you to our Disability Services team to for an assessment of any adjustments that can be put in place in your current room.